zenozeng/MathJax/README.md

 # MathJax

+MathJax's CDN is a little bit slow in China.
-Self hosted MathJax (configured with color and XyJax)
+This repo is a self hosted MathJax plus configuration for color and XyJax.

+## Usage

 Include this in your markdown:

 ```html
 <script src="//zenozeng.github.io/MathJax/init.js"></script>
 ```

+## Status

+Working on it.

 ## Example